Overview

 5.1 Get Plans where you are the Lead Owner

-, you are automatically granted access to those plans THROUGH your ownership of the Lead.
-The simplest way to access those Plans is to simply join the Plans
+When you create aLead with one or more Plans, you are automatically granted access to those plans THROUGH your ownership of the Lead.
+The simplest way to access those Plans is to simply join the Plans data onto a GET Leads request as seen below.
+Include the withDeleted scope to ensure that both converted and unconverted Leads are returned in your response.

 Example Request

-.
+firmId.
 This response provides a snapshot of the current mortgage applications that you are able to access.

-is 0.
-Please refer to our detailed API documentation to learn about the use of params like limit
+The response will contain an array of Leads owned by the provided firmId and any associated Plans.
+The default list limit is 50 and offset is 0.
+Please refer to our detailed API documentation to learn about the use of params like limit and offset to page through results.

 6. Updating a Lead

-after conversion is not advantageous as the conversion process whereby lead data populates the client’s profile will have already taken place.
+You can continue to update aLead with additional details up until the point where the lead has converted (as denoted by the convertedAt and deletedAt datetime value being set).
+Updating a Lead after conversion is not advantageous as the conversion process whereby lead data populates the client’s profile will have already taken place.

 You can update a lead through the PATCH /leads/.